 Chilled drinks are nice, but they definitely aren’t ice cream.
 So when did frozen desserts come into being?
 In the 17th century, sugar was added to these icy treats, and “sorbetto,” aka sorbet, was created.

 The “official” invention of ice cream, according to most historians, was a frozen dessert created in the 1600s in Sicily, Italy.
 It was created by Antonio Latini (1642-1692 CE).
 He is credited with the first written recipe for sorbetto, as well as creating a milk-based sorbet thought to be the first precursor to modern ice cream.
-He worked as a steward for the Spanish Viceroy in Naples, Italy.
-His recipes are found in his book Lo Scalco alla Moderna or The Modern Steward.
+He worked as a chef and steward for the Spanish Viceroy in Naples, Italy.
+His many famous recipes are found in his book Lo Scalco alla Moderna or The Modern Steward.

 Reportedly lemon was a favorite sorbetto flavor.
 However, he also had sorbetto recipes flavored with cinnamon and pine nuts, strawberries, sour cherries, and even eggplant.
 Some of the recipes were intended to be frozen in bricks or molds, while another would call for it to be stirred throughout the freezing process (as modern ice cream requires).